hermansaksono/boston_unemployment_vis/README.md

 Using a user-centered and iterative design approach, the ABCD and Harvard CRCS developed a visualization tool that shows unemployment disparities in Boston at sub-neighborhood levels.
 This tool allows them to identify parts of the neighborhoods where there is disproportionate unemployment among Black and Latino women and men.

 ## Contributors
-* Herman Saksono, Harvard University
+* Herman Saksono (h.saksono@northeastern.edu), Northeastern University and Harvard University
 * Ron Marlow, ABCD
 * Hila Bernstein, Harvard University
 * Miranda Popkey, ABCD